alibaba/GraphScope/docs/analytics_engine.rst

 and your app need to inherit :code:`DefaultPropertyAppBase` or :code:`ParallelPropertyAppBase` if it works on a property graph,
 or :code:`DefaultAppBase` or :code:`ParallelAppBase` in case it works on a simple graph.
 Meanwhile, you also need to implement the corresponding context for your app, by inheriting :code:`DefaultPropertyContextBase` , :code:`ParallelPropertyContextBase`, :code:`DefaultContextBase` or :code:`ParallelContextBase`.
+Users can also extends :code:`VertexDataContext` or :code:`VertexPropertyContext` to make use of features provided by different types of context.
+The vertex data or columns in these two context will be available after query.
+You can access the data via the returned context object in python client.

-Here we present a simple app which traverse a simple graph with a breadth-first manner.
+Here we present an app which simply traverse a simple graph.

 .. code:: java